ansys/pyprimemesh/doc/source/getting_started/index.rst

 - ca.crt

 .. note::
-   - Ensure that ca.crt file is same for client and server.
+   - Ensure that ca.crt file is the same for the client and the server.
 You should not modify the file names in the client_certs_dir and server_certs_dir respectively.

-   - The path of input files must be same for server and client and should be on the shared network.
+   - The path of input the files must be the same for server and client and should be on the shared network.

 Dependencies